rachardv/menview/README.md

 The password is again "secret"

-Because tha database is set up in a semi-permanent volume you need to run `docker-compose down -v` to delete the database volume and remove any data.
+Because the database is set up in a semi-permanent volume you need to run `docker-compose down -v` to delete the database volume and remove any data.

 Flask REST-API
 ===============